 Using your telephone may affect nearby medical equipment.
-Be aware of the technical conditions in your particular environment, e.g. doctor's surgery.
-If you use a medical device (e.g. a pacemaker), please contact the device manufacturer.
-They will be able to advise you regarding the susceptibility of the device to external sources of high frequency energy (for the specifications of your Gigaset product see "Specifications").
+Be aware of the technical conditions in your particular environment, e.g., doctor's surgery.

+If you use a medical device (e.g., a pacemaker), please contact the device manufacturer.
+They will be able to advise you regarding the susceptibility of the device to external sources of high frequency energy (for the Technical data of your Gigaset product see "Technical data").